seanhatton/repronim.org/content/resources/getting-started/_index.md

 * Advanced data management: Putting your derived data into BIDS derivatives and creating a semantically-enriched  data dictionary using NIDM, a standard for annotating neuroimaging data
   * Principles:  Data management
   * Foundations:  Standards, annotation
-* Working with containers:  Using NeuroDocker to containerize computational
+* Working with containers:  Using Neurodocker to containerize computational
   * Principles:  Re-executability
 * Advanced data and software management: [DataLad containers/run \+, YODA principles](/resources/tutorials/repronim-containers/)
   * Principles:  Re-executability